AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

    - E.g., invalid data initialization may invalidate proof

 * Thus make sure you pass flow analysis (using "flow" mode) before moving on to "proof" mode

 * Consider that mode "all" does all the necessary analyses and does them in the necessary order
-* But doing all analyses every time is inefficient if you know lower mode analysis will pass... thus the options

 ------------------------------------------
 :toolname:`GNATprove` Project File Usage